Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

 Diagnosis of Knee Ligament Injuries

-- Medical History: The doctor will first examine your knee carefully and ask questions about the circumstances of the injury.
+- Medical History: The doctor will first scrutinize your knee and ask questions about the circumstances of the injury.
 You'll also be required to tell the symptoms you are experiencing.

-- Physical Examination: A physical evaluation includes the doctor appraising the knee and the identifying areas of bruising and pain.
-They may also verify range of motion by averting the knee in alternate orientations by moving it in different directions over time.
-In some cases, if the knee is swollen due to internal hemorrhaging, the doctor may use needles to direct the bleeding of the knee.
+- Physical Examination: A physical evaluation includes the doctor appraising the knee and identifying areas of bruising and pain.
+They may also verify range of motion by flexing the knee in alternate orientations by moving it in different directions over time.
+In some cases, if the knee is swollen due to internal hemorrhaging, the doctor may use needles to direct the bleeding.

 - Imaging Tests: Next, your doctor will order the following imaging tests: